roman-milk/roman-milk.github.io/babysitting-trouble.md

   "Just now I wanted to take you whether you wanted me or not.
 Sorry."
 He said, looking sad at the thought of such bad behaviour.

   "It's all right, really.
 You love when I come over to babysit; you get to see my sexy body beneath some teasing clothing.
 I'm sorry Harry, it's my entire fault."
 She said taking is hand in hers.
-Report_Story #2